shajil-raheem/news-api/README.md

 ## About News API
     An attempt to aggregate news headlines from various sources.
-We've included integrations The Guardian, The Newyork Times, and Open News for now.
+We've included integrations to The Guardian, The Newyork Times, and Open News for now.

 ## Postman Documentation Link